 In southeast Arizona, Tombstone may look like a movie set, but many of the buildings have survived from the days when this was a rambunctious mining town.
-It's famously known as the place where the gunfight at the OK Corral took place, a confrontation that's re-enacted several times a day for visitors.
+It’s the location of the famous gunfight at the OK Corral, a confrontation that’s re-enacted several times a day for visitors.

 In Phoenix, the Heard Museum has the USA’s finest collection of Native American arts and crafts, and if your chosen retirement community is anywhere near Downtown Phoenix, you’ll be coming here more than once.
 Another Phoenix museum that takes longer than a day to enjoy in full is the remarkable Musical Instrument Museum.
 With over 15,000 instruments, it’s the world’s largest collection, but it goes beyond music to show the cultures of almost every country in the world through recordings, videos, and arts and craft artifacts.

 If you want to retire to Arizona, you have to come to terms with its wildlife.
 Yes, there are snakes, scorpions, and spiders; some of which are venomous and need to be treated with respect and caution.
 However, it’s not as though you come across them every day, and many people employ a service to spray around the house regularly and keep the bugs at bay.
 Not all snakes are poisonous, and they will generally move out of your way.